albertac89/appTestAccounts/README.md

 Before staring the the app you need to start the api mock.

+First yo need to download Nodejs, you can donwload it from here https://nodejs.org/es/.

-Go to the folder apiMock an type:
+Then go to the folder apiMock an type:
 ```bash
 npm install
 ```